ClementNerma/Rave/docs/books/hybrid.md

                   //         'Jack is attacked by John and loses 70 HP!'
 ```

-Conventionally, name of classes must start with an uppercase letter (A to Z), while classes starting with a lowercase letter are the native types (`void`, `string`, `int`...).
+Conventionally, name of classes must start with an uppercase letter (A to Z).
+Primitive types (`void`, `string`, `int`...) start with a lowercase letter to recognize them more easily and distinguish them from object types.

 ### Members accessibility